ccallawa/alyvix_doc/install_upgrade/system_requirements.rst

    .. warning::
       :class: short-admonition

-      32-bit versions of Windows are not compatible with Alyvix.
+      32-bit versions of Windows are :warn:`not` compatible with Alyvix.